Translate French video to English | AI tool | HeyGen

 This flexibility makes it easier to adapt French videos for different audiences and platforms.

-How to translate your video into French or English in 4 easy steps
+How to translate your video from French to English in 4 easy steps

 Use your words to create shareable, professional videos in just a few steps.